 The Workshops look really interesting, how do I sign up for them?

 Workshops are on a “first come – first served” basis.
-Many of the more sought after workshops run for two sessions (check the schedule), but if there is only one session – you must arrive early.
+Many of the more sought-after workshops run for two sessions (check the schedule), but you must arrive early if there is only one session.

 What is the difference between the Board of Directors meeting and the Annual Business Meeting?
 Is the Annual Business Meeting only for the Board of Directors, or may I attend?

-All AKA members, whether or not they are registered for convention are welcome to attend both meetings.
+Whether or not they are registered for the convention, all AKA members are welcome to attend both meetings.

 What is the Thursday Night Challenge?

-Thursday night is the official opening of the Kite Gallery (featured kite artist and their work), the Fly Mart (retail sales from kite related vendors) and the pin and miniature kite challenge.
+Thursday night is the Kite Gallery’s official opening (featured kite artist and their work), the Fly Mart (retail sales from kite-related vendors), and the pin and miniature kite challenge.
 If you are interested in any of the challenges, talk with your regional director about participating – they can give you some great tips.

 Fly Mart?
 What is sold there?
 Could I reserve a space?

-The Fly Mart is an opportunity for you to purchase at a retail level some unique kites and accessories.
+The Fly Mart is an opportunity for you to purchase some unique kites and accessories at a retail level.
 Each year the selection is different depending on who has reserved a space.
-Typically you can buy kites, tails, line, winders, jewelry, miniature kites, books, and many other kite themed items.
-The Fly Mart is the only place at convention that items may be sold, and only those paying for a booth may sell items.
+Typically you can buy kites, tails, lines, winders, jewelry, miniature kites, books, and many other kite-themed items.
+The Fly Mart is the only place at the convention that items may be sold, and only those paying for a booth may sell items.

 Non-AKA members may purchase a Fly Mart pass to allow them to shop.